-Porcupine Management Services
+Porcupine Removal Services

 Found throughout the United States, porcupines are covered in spiny quills that they use for defense.
 Contrary to popular belief, they cannot shoot quills at attackers but are capable of embedding the barbs into the skin of predators.
 Known for feeding on a variety of trees and plants, the herbivorous rodents become problematic when they venture into areas of human habitation searching for salt.
 Porcupines gnaw on housing structures, automobiles, and other materials coated in or containing salt residue.